d3x0r/SACK/src/salty_random_generator/SRG_XSWS_Encryption.md

 	   output buffer must be at least 1 byte larger than input buffer. the last output buffer byte is the pad length.
 	*/

-	for( n = 0; n < outlen; n += 8, output += 8 )
+	// masking can be done in wide blocks for( n = 0; n < outlen; n += 8, output += 8 )
 		((uint64_t*)output)[0] ^= ((uint64_t*)(bufKey + (n % 32)))[0];